Clemapfel/jluna/docs/manual.md

 | `std::condition_variable` | `Threads.Condition` | [[here]](https://en.cppreference.com/w/cpp/thread/condition_variable)
 | `std::unique_lock` | `n/a` | [[here]](https://en.cppreference.com/w/cpp/thread/unique_lock)

 Furthermore, jluna provides its own lock-like object `jluna::Mutex`, which is a simple wrapper around a Julia-side `Base.ReentrantLock`.
-It has the same usage and interface as `std::mutex`, except that it works when called both from C++ and Julia because it is (Un)Boxable.
+It has the same usage and interface as `std::mutex`, except that it works when called both from C++ and Julia, because it is (Un)Boxable.

 ### Thread-Safety